rezozero/social-links/README.md

 composer require rezozero/social-links
 ```

-Configure your `SocialLinks` instance with your data source and some
+Configure your `SocialLinks` instance with your data source and some output settings.
-output settings.
+[Load *fontawesome* CSS](https://cdnjs.com/libraries/font-awesome) (base, regular and brands minimum) files in your HTML page.

 ```php
 // Construct a new SocialLinks